Switzerland Property Notebook

 Switzerland’s Real Estate Market Is Pricing Out Its Own Investors

 Domestic Swiss buyers have been losing ground in their own premium markets for several years, but the 2025 vacancy data crystallises the structural shift.
-The Lake Geneva Goldcoast, the Lake Zürich premium addresses, the alpine resorts (Verbier, Gstaad, St. Moritz), and the Lausanne, Vevey and Zurich central premium inventory have all seen sustained price increases that compound to material affordability pressure for Swiss-resident buyers — even at incomes that would clear the threshold in any other developed market.
+The Lake Geneva Goldcoast, the Lake Zürich premium addresses, the alpine resorts of Verbier, Gstaad, St Moritz, and the Lausanne, Vevey and Zurich central premium inventory have all seen sustained price increases that compound to material affordability pressure for Swiss-resident buyers.

 What the vacancy figures actually describe

 Demographics push in the opposite direction.
 Swiss net immigration has run ahead of new household formation through the 2020s, with the Zurich and Geneva metro areas absorbing the largest share.
-The European corporate-headquarters concentration, the international-organisation presence, and the wealth-migration pattern have all added to the demand side.
-The structural demand-supply imbalance is the underlying mechanism.
+The European corporate-headquarters concentration, the international-organisation presence, and the wealth-migration pattern have all added to the demand side, and the structural demand-supply imbalance is the underlying mechanism.

 How the squeeze is affecting Swiss buyers